Bachelor's of Science in Respiratory Therapy (BSRT)

 Cost

-The enrollment fee for the upper-division bachelor’s degree program courses is $130 per unit (for California residents).
 An estimated total cost of the program (tuition) for California residents is approximately $5,200* for enrollment fees.
-Book fees and student health fees are extra.
+Book fees are extra and will vary depending on where and how they are purchased.
+Student health fees are $11.

 Financial Aid